How Big is New Zealand Really? A Map Projection Perspective

 More Than Meets the Eye

-• There are about 10 sheep for every person
+• About 10 sheep for every person

 The Takeaway